Argentina opposition front-runner strikes populist tone in Madrid, markets hold steady

 Wary investors have been seeking clues about how Fernandez would lead South American’s No. 2 economy since he soundly defeated incumbent President Mauricio Macri in an August primary, dashing the center-right president’s chances of winning a general election in October.

 The shock result caused a market tailspin with the peso and bonds tumbling to record lows.
-Macri, who came to power in 2015 as a free-market champion and critic of interventionist policy, rolled out plans to delay payments on around $100 billion of debt.
+Macri, who came to power in 2015 as a free-market champion and critic of interventionist policy, was forced to roll out plans to delay payments on around $100 billion of debt amid default fears and impose currency controls.

-The government imposed currency controls last weekend, and markets have stabilized but the economic outlook has dimmed.
-A central bank poll of economists hiked its inflation forecast for the year to 55% on Tuesday, and cut its outlook for the economy, which it now expected to shrink 2.5%.
+Those controls have stabilized markets, but the economic outlook has dimmed.
+A central bank poll of economists hiked its inflation forecast for the year to 55% and cut its outlook for the economy, which it now expected to shrink 2.5%.

-On Thursday, Argentina country risk fell by 140 basis points to 2,000, after it recently hit the highest levels since 2005 on political and economic concerns.
-The peso ARS=RASL edged down 0.1% to 56.08 per dollar by early afternoon, traders said.
+On Thursday, Argentina’s country risk fell by 155 points, easing after it recently hit its highest level since 2005 on political and economic concerns.
+The peso closed flat 56.04 per U.S. dollar, traders said.

+The country’s over-the-counter bonds continued to rise, up an average of 3%, while the domestic Merval stock index jumped almost 9% after a strong rise also on Wednesday.

 On Thursday, ratings agency Fitch downgraded the debt of eight Argentine firms from telecoms to energy, saying it believes “the current controls and risks of further tightening could potentially impair the private sector’s ability to access foreign exchange to meet debt service.”

-A day earlier, rival agency Moody’s downgraded several major Argentine financial institutions’ debt ratings, including Banco Hipotecario (BHIP.BA), Banco Supervielle [BNCBNS.UL] and Banco Macro (BMA.BA).
+A day earlier, rival agency Moody’s downgraded several major Argentine financial institutions’ debt ratings, including Banco Hipotecario, Banco Supervielle and Banco Macro.

-Reporting by Jorge Otaola and Cassandra Garrison; additonal reporting by Walter Bianchi in Buenos Aires and Andres Gonzalez in Madrid; Editing by Chizu Nomiyama, Marguerita Choy and David Gregorio
+Reporting by Jorge Otaola and Cassandra Garrison; additonal reporting by Walter Bianchi in Buenos Aires and Andres Gonzalez in Madrid; Writing by Adam Jourdan; Editing by David Gregorio and Sandra Maler